How to get support with mental health difficulties, services that are available, who is eligible and are they free.

 If you feel that you may have a mental health issue the first point of contact should be your GP.
 They will then refer you to the relevant service for your needs.

-You can also contact the Humber Foundation Trust 'single point of access' service which is available for Hull and East Riding residents.
+You can also contact the Humber NHS Foundation Trust Mental Health Response Service which is available for Hull and East Riding residents.

 The council works closely with the local primary care trust and the Humber NHS Foundation Trust who are commissioned to provide a range of specialist services, including:

 The single point of access allows customers to view lots of information on services.

 There are many types of mental health problems.
 Some of the most common are depression, anxiety, eating problems and schizophrenia.

 At some point in our lives we all experience stress, grief or worry.
 This is natural - although we still may need help to get through it.
 With the right support many people can get on with their lives as 'normal'.